 - Where to Stay in Brenham, Texas

-Looking for a Texas country getaway that’s easily accessible from both Houston and Austin?
-Look no further than Brenham TX, located in the rolling fields of Washington County.
+Brenham is the perfect destination for your family vacation.
+This Texas country getaway is easily accessible from both Houston and Austin.
+There are plenty of things to do in Brenham for visitors of all ages.
 Folks flock here every spring for wildflower and bluebonnet pictures and make family trips to the Blue Bell Creamery.
 Here’s why Brenham Texas should be on your Texas to do list.

 Not familiar with Brenham?
 It’s the county seat of Washington County, the birthplace of Texas, roughly 35 minutes south of College Station (home to Texas A&M).
 If you’re driving on Hwy 290 between Austin and Houston, you will pass right through Brenham.